 I make my own gluten free flour, using brown rice flour, buckwheat flour, and tapioca starch.
 However, you can use store bought flour instead.
 Let’s start by mixing all the dry ingredients in a large mixing bowl.
 Add the flour, baking soda, baking powder, ground nutmeg, (ground cinnamon and clove if using), salt, and sugar into the bowl and mix them all together so that the spices are uniformly distributed.

 Now we can puree the pumpkin.
-I have tried this recipe with butternut squash, sugar pumpkin, green pumpkin and they all taste equally good in this recipe.
+I have tried this recipe with butternut squash, sugar pumpkin, and green pumpkin and they all taste equally good in this recipe.
 I tend to lean more towards butternut squash, but you can use any one of your choice.
 Peel and chop the pumpkin into cubes and using a blender or food processor puree it until it’s smooth.
 Check out my home made pumpkin puree recipe here.

 Now we can get the wet ingredients together.
 In a separate bowl or measuring cup, beat the eggs, and then add the buttermilk to the bowl.
 Melt the butter in a microwave or on a stove top and pour that into the bowl as well – make sure the butter isn’t hot or else the eggs will start to scramble and we don’t want that to happen.
 Add the vanilla and mix everything well to get one homogenous mixture.